 Snow from East Coast Winter Storm

-Image captured on 30 January 2022 by the MODIS instrument aboard the Terra satellite.
+Image captured Jan.
+30, 2022, by the MODIS instrument aboard the Terra satellite.